 Created in 1982 under President Reagan, the President’s Committee on the Arts and the Humanities (PCAH) is an advisory committee to the White House on cultural issues.
-The PCAH works directly with the three primary cultural agencies—National Endowment for the Arts, the National Endowment for the Humanities and the Institute of Museum and Library Services—as well as other federal partners and the private sector, to address policy questions in the arts and humanities, to initiate and support key programs in those disciplines and to recognize excellence in the field.
-Its core areas of focus are arts and humanities education, cultural exchange, and creative economy.
+PCAH works directly with the three primary cultural agencies—National Endowment for the Arts, National Endowment for the Humanities, and Institute of Museum and Library Services—as well as other federal partners and the private sector, to address policy questions in the arts and humanities, to initiate and support key programs in those disciplines, and to recognize excellence in the field.
+Its core areas of focus are arts and humanities education and cultural exchange.

-Under the leadership of the First Lady and PCAH’s Honorary Chairman, and through the efforts of its federal and private members, the President’s Committee has compiled an impressive legacy over its tenure, conducting major research and policy analysis, and catalyzing important federal cultural programs, both domestic and international.
-These achievements rely on the President’s Committee’s unique role in bringing together the White House, federal agencies, civic organizations, corporations, foundations and individuals to strengthen the United State’s national investment in its cultural life.
+Under the leadership of the First Lady, PCAH’s Honorary Chairman, and through the efforts of its federal and private Members, the President’s Committee has compiled an impressive legacy over its tenure, conducting major research and policy analysis, and catalyzing important federal cultural programs, both domestic and international.
+These achievements rely on the President’s Committee’s unique role in bringing together the White House, federal agencies, civic organizations, corporations, foundations, and individuals to strengthen the United States' national investment in its cultural life.

-Examples of the President's Committee's activities over the years
+Examples of the President's Committee's accomplishments over the years:

-- Created the National Arts and Humanities Youth Program Awards (formerly Coming Up Taller) to encourage and support exemplary after school arts and humanities programs;
+- Created the National Arts and Humanities Youth Program Awards (formerly Coming Up Taller) to encourage and support exemplary after-school and out-of-school arts and humanities programs;

-- Convened the U.S. Cultural & Heritage Tourism Summit (2005) to develop a national strategy for cultural and heritage tourism for the benefit of the nation’s economy and communities.
+- Convened the U.S. Cultural & Heritage Tourism Summit (2005) to develop a national strategy for cultural and heritage tourism for the benefit of the nation’s economy and communities; and

-- Led unprecedented cultural delegation to China in 2007;
+- Led an unprecedented cultural delegation to China in 2007.